Lyceris-chan/PredecessorVGS/README.md

 - 02/01/2023: Initial release 🎊
 - 05/01/2023: Updated the disclaimer to include a statement from Naren.
 - 06/01/2023: Added the support discord server to the README
+- 06/01/2023: Added the download link to the README

 ## Credits
 - u/Dymonika, u/strawberrieswanderer, and u/nuj for their time and help :)